ksylvan/vpn-server/README.md

 ## Quick Start

+Prerequisite: Recent version of [Ansible](http://docs.ansible.com) installed on your control host.

 - Create a recent Ubuntu server, using whatever process you choose.
 I created an Ubuntu 16.10 x64 server in the cloud.

 - `make`

+- Reboot the installed server and copy the unified `myvpn.ovpn` client profile from the server's `/etc/openvpn/keys` directory to use by your clients.

 The first time you run this, it will run `./bin/setup` and set your `./inventory` files and variable files in `./group_vars/all/`.